Michael1075/MetroMapLib/README.md

 However, if all tex are settled, the main process only takes about 10 sec.

 ## View SVG
 SVG is a short for Scalable Vector Graphics, which can be viewed simply in a chrome.
-Here, Google Chrome is recommended.
+Google Chrome is recommended.